 He said the manipulation began shortly after WWII when the Kennedy administration redefined unemployment to include the concept of “discouraged workers” to reduce the unemployment rate.

 Williams said Lyndon Johnson was notorious for repeatedly sending GNP numbers back to the Commerce Department until he got the answer he wanted.
-“The Johnson administration was also responsible for gimmicking the accounting that hides most the federal deficit,” said Williams.
+“The Johnson administration was also responsible for gimmicking the accounting that hides most of the federal deficit,” said Williams.

 Nixon battled the BLS on the unemployment data by requiring them to report the unemployment rate as the lower of the seasonally adjusted or unadjusted number without telling the public which number he was using.